 Videoconference technology is used in connection with both spoken-language and sign-language interpreting and across different fields of interpreting including business, conference and public service or community interpreting (see also more detailed definitions).

-This website does not advocate the use of VCI and RI.
-Its aim is to provide a point of reference for work related to VCI and RI.
-It documents the results of relevant research, provides links to ongoing and completed projects in this area and makes available results including project reports, research publications and materials for training on VCI and RI.
+This website does not advocate the use of video-mediated interpreting.
+Its aim is to provide a point of reference for work in this field.
+It documents the results of relevant research, provides links to ongoing and completed projects in this area and makes available results including project reports, research publications and materials for training.